rackerlabs/docs-developer-blog/_posts/2018-07-31-steps-to-migrate-multiple-iis-sites.md

 ---

-You may be asked to migrate multiple Internet Information Server (IIS) sites from on-site to the Cloud, but migrating individual sites is long and a daunting task.
+You may be asked to migrate multiple Internet Information Server (IIS) sites from on-site to the Cloud, but migrating individual sites is a long and daunting task.
 This blog discusses simplifying the process.

 <!-- more -->

 ### Introduction

-The Microsoft &reg; Web Deploy tool is used to export the sites and their content from a source and import it to a target environment.
+The Microsoft&reg; Web Deploy tool is used to export the sites and their content from a source and import it to a target environment.
 The following steps for using Web Deploy to migrate IIS sites are discussed in more detail in this post:

 1. Install Web Deploy on the source and target servers.
 2. Export the IIS contents from the source environment by using Web Deploy.
-3. Copy the data from the source to the target environment using the PowerShell ``copy/sync`` command.
+3. Copy the data from the source to the target environment by using the PowerShell ``copy/sync`` command.
-4. Import the IIS contents in to the target environment using Web Deploy.
+4. Import the IIS contents into the target environment using Web Deploy.
 5. Copy the database from the source to the target environment by using backup and restore commands.
-This blog uses a MySQL database as an example.
+This blog uses a MySQL&reg; database as an example.

 ### Install Web Deploy on the source and target servers